rickylixi/rickylixi.github.io/_posts/2025-10-08-leibniz-quotes.md

 > "The first thing to be properly grasped is that in substances,
 > including created ones, **force** is absolutely real in a way in which
 > space, time and motion are not.
 Those three are in a way beings of
-> reason---they are not things in the world but upshots of certain ways
+> reason --- they are not things in the world but upshots of certain
-> of thinking about things in the world.
+> ways of thinking about things in the world.
 The only truth and reality
 > there is to them comes from their involving the divine attributes of
 > immensity, eternity and activity, and the force of created substances.
 > It follows immediately from this that there is no empty place or time,